theavandiepen/socpatches/README.md

-# socpatches
-Shades of Cyan Server Patches
+# Shades of Cyan Server Patches

 Currently just fixes the lang file for Biodiversity: Trees so that the sal sapling actually works properly.
 May do more later if I get frustrated by something enough.